Curriculum & Graduation Planning

 Rough grad plans are expected to include…

-• The required LEP-Benchmark Courses
+• The required LEP-Benchmark Courses for Biological Sciences

-• & coursework for other enrolled programs—such as a second major, a minor, or a living learning community
+• & coursework for other enrolled programs—such as a second major, a minor, or living learning community

 Academic Advisors for BSCI

-—proofread that grad plans…
+Proofread that grad plans…

 • Follow the curriculum for Biological Sciences